corelight/softsensor-docker-prototype/README.rst

 To reduce the load on the source, the cron jobs are configured to start randomly within the configured window, at the beginning of the cron period.
 For example, the instead of the hourly cron job kicking off at 1:00, it could start at 1:13.

 The default window is 1800 seconds (30 minutes).
-To change the random window size for all jobs, add the following variable to the environment file:
+To change the random window size for all jobs, add the following variable in seconds to the environment file:

 .. code-block:: shell